 - Counseling a food producer on compliance with the Food Safety and Modernization Act (FSMA).

 - Preparing a request for designation (RFD) with FDA’s Office of Combination Products regarding product regulation as a drug or a medical device.

 Barbara has published and presented on numerous FDA-related topics, including 505(b)(2) NDAs; INDs; medical foods; human cells, tissues, and cellular and tissue-based products (HCT/Ps); the Drug Supply Chain Security Act (DSCSA); and risk evaluation and mitigation strategies (REMS).

 My training in science, biomedical ethics, and the law allow me to truly understand my client’s technologies.
 This results in better communication with clients because I speak their language.
 Clients look to me to be able to translate their scientific discoveries into an actionable FDA strategy.

-Barbara has served as a working group member on a grant awarded to the University of Maryland by the National Institutes of Health's (NIH's) Human Microbiome Project for the study of the federal regulation of probiotics.
-She has held numerous positions within the Food and Drug Law Institute (FDLI) since beginning her legal practice, and recently concluded her service on the Board of Directors.
-She is now a member of the Editorial Advisory Board of FDLI's Food and Drug Law Journal.
-In July 2016, Barbara was named to her alma mater Cardinal Stritch University's College of Arts and Sciences Advisory Committee.
+Barbara has also served on various professional boards and groups.
+She was a working group member for a grant awarded to the University of Maryland by the National Institutes of Health's (NIH's) Human Microbiome Project for the study of the federal regulation of probiotics.
+She has held numerous positions within the Food and Drug Law Institute (FDLI), including serving as a member of the FDLI Board of Directors.
+In 2016, Barbara was named to her alma mater Cardinal Stritch University's College of Arts and Sciences Advisory Committee.